Visirt/node-red-contrib-broadlink-control/README.md

 ## To Do

-* [x] Create GUI Tool or Example in the Node Red Dashboard to Learn and Send IR Codes - Check out the example nodes
+* [x] Create GUI Tool or Example in the Node-RED Dashboard to Learn and Send IR Codes - Check out the example nodes
 * [ ] Create function to read the newer DB from the Broadlink IHC App

 ## Authors & Contributors